sylk80/Black_Knight/docs/NOTES.md

 And a white pawn is on square H7
 And the black king on square H8
 When showing the board
-Then the black king is in the top right corner
-And a white pawn is below the top right corner
+Then the black king is in the lower left corner from the black's perspective And a white pawn is in the above the lower left corner from the black's perspective
 ```

 ### User acceptance test 1